Kryoryctes

 Kryoryctes is a genus of prehistoric monotreme mammal from the Early Cretaceous (Albian) Eumeralla Formation of Victoria, Australia from the Otway Group of Dinosaur Cove.
-It is known only from a partial right humerus, estimated at 106 million years old, and contains one species, K. cadburyi.
-The holotype, NMV P20894, was described in 2005 and is currently housed in the Museums Victoria Palaeontological Collection.
+It is known only from a partial right humerus, estimated at 106 million years old, and contains one species, Kryoryctes cadburyi.
+The holotype, NMV P208094, was described in 2005 and is currently housed in the Museums Victoria Palaeontological Collection.

 Etymology

 The genus name derives from Greek "kryo", meaning low temperature, in reference to the seasonal coldness common to the paleo-environment of Dinosaur Cove, and from the Greek "oryktes", meaning one who digs, referring to the robust humerus from which a fossorial lifestyle has been inferred.
 The species is named in honour of Cadbury chocolates, referring to the dark colour of the holotype, as well as for the "recognition and support provided" by Cadbury chocolates during the field work that resulted in discovery of the specimen.